A New Approach for Testing Einstein's Theory of Gravity Close to Rapidly Spinning Black Holes: Methods

 Photons are emitted and scattered in the reference frame comoving with the plasma.
 We utilize orthonormal tetrads $e^{\mu}_{(\nu)}$ to convert the photon wave vectors and polarization vectors between the different frames.
-The initial polarization of each photon is assigned following the tabulated values of Chandrasekhar for the emission of a pure indefinitely deep scattering atmosphere \citep{chandrasekhar}.
-The scattering is performed with the formalism of \citep{chandrasekhar}, which implements elastic scattering of the photons, i.e.\ the energies of the photons do not change in the plasma rest frame.
-The polarization degree and vector of the incoming photon in the plasma rest frame are translated into Stokes $I$ (intensity) and Stokes $Q$ and $U$ (polarization degree and angle) parameters.
-Subsequently, Chandrasekhar's matrices are used to calculate the Stokes parameters of the outgoing photons.
-The latter are then converted back into the polarization vector and polarization degree of the outgoing photon.
-Weighting factors are used to account for the intensity of the reflected emission \citep{2012ApJ...754..133K}.
+The initial polarization of each photon is assigned with the tabulated values of Chandrasekhar for the emission of a pure indefinitely deep scattering atmosphere and the scattering uses Chandrasekhar's formalism for the reflection of polarized light off an indefinitely deep scattering atmosphere \citep{chandrasekhar}.
+The formalism assumes a 100\% disk reflectivity and scattering in the Thomson regime, neglecting the energy exchange between the photon and electron.
+The approximation of 100\% reflectivity should hold in good approximation in the very inner region of the accretion flow of highly spinning black holes.
+Our treatment neglects the temperature of the reflecting electrons as well as the heating and cooling of the accretion disk from the scattering of the returning radiation.
+We will return to this latter topic in Section \ref{sec:4}.
+The scattering is simulated as follows.
+First we draw a random direction of the scattered beam.
+The polarization degree and vector of the incoming photon in the plasma rest frame are subsequently translated into a Stokes $I$ parameter (intensity), and Stokes $Q$ and $U$ parameters (polarization degree and angle) referenced to the scattering plane.
+Subsequently, Chandrasekhar's scattering matrices are used to calculate the Stokes parameters of the outgoing photons, accounting for all scattering orders.
+The Stokes parameters are then converted back into the polarization vector and polarization degree of the outgoing photon.
+Note that the change of Stokes $I$ averages to 1 over all scatterings that the code performs corresponding to a 100\% disk scattering efficiency \citep{2012ApJ...754..133K}.
 Once the photon reaches a distance of $R = 10,000 \, r_g$, the wave vector is transformed into the coordinate stationary frame of the observer, and the energy at infinity and the polarization of the photon are extracted.
 Detailed descriptions of the inner workings of the code can be found in \cite{2012ApJ...754..133K}.